dgoodwin-maker/dev-dog/README.md

 3. do not delete the "TODO:🐶#" comments.
 You may add your own remarks, just make it clear to me they are yours, in a new comment with your initials or own emoji.
 4. Last 2 todo's:

 - TODO: 🐶19.
 Add in your authorship comments in THIS README document.
 (It's a joint authorship, right?).
 Include the date and that this is for your CIS 376 mid term exam, and don't forget to include at least ONE attribution to other code sources.
+Done.
 - TODO: 🐶20.
 Add in an image with a screenshot of you with exactly 4782 points

 5. test it all locally and, when ready,